Root Vegetable Gratin Recipe

-- 2 Tbsp chopped fresh thyme, divided use
+- 2 tablespoons chopped fresh thyme leaves, divided use

-- Brush a 3-quart shallow baking dish with 1 Tbsp olive oil.
+- Brush a 3-quart shallow baking dish with 1 tablespoon olive oil.
 Arrange beets, sweet potatoes, and parsnips in separate rows by standing stacks of slices on edge so they fall and lay like overlapping tiles.
 Pour chicken stock over vegetables.
-Sprinkle with 1 tsp kosher salt and 1/2 tsp pepper.
+Sprinkle with 1 teaspoon kosher salt and 1/2 teaspoon pepper.

 - Preheat oven to 400° F.

 - Heat a large skillet over medium heat.
-Add 5 Tbsp olive oil, shallots, and a pinch of salt; cook, stirring often, until soft.
-Stir in garlic and cook for about 30 seconds, until fragrant.
-Stir in 2 Tbsp thyme.
+Add 5 tablespoons olive oil, shallots, and a pinch of salt.
+Cook, stirring often, until soft.
+Stir in garlic and cook about 30 seconds, until fragrant.
+Stir in thyme.
 Spoon evenly over vegetables in dish.

 - For a lovely presentation, choose vegetables with a similar diameter, about 2 1/2 inches.

-- For a creamier gratin, use 1/4 C stock and 1/2 C of heavy cream.
+- For a creamier gratin, use 1/4 cup stock and 1/2 cup heavy cream.
 Adjust salt as needed.